Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-gb.md

 > [!success]
 >
-> Check the client documentation directly on the [OpenStack website](https://docs.openstack.org/python-openstackclient/latest/cli/index.html)
+> Check the OpenStack client documentation directly on the [OpenStack website](https://docs.openstack.org/python-openstackclient/latest/cli/index.html).
 >

 ### Retrieve the Parameters Needed to Create an Instance

 #### Create a Network and a Subnet

-##### Step 1: Create the Network
+**Step 1: Create the Network**

 Before deploying your instance, it is generally necessary to create a **private network** so that it is accessible within your local infrastructure.
 If you already have a network with a subnet in your project that you want to use, you can skip this creation step and directly list your networks to get the name or ID of the desired network.

 ```bash